elysemontano/elyse-lecture-notes/react-events-inputs-notes.md

     -  Events
+      * Show what happens when hovering over a link or text *
+      * Big data is able to analyze what you click, how often you click, where you click, what you look at, and how you interact with those things.

         * The browser is always listening for events.
 An event occurs anytime a user or the browser manipulates a webpage.
 Examples of events are when a page loads, when the user clicks a button, any key strokes, and resizing a window.
 All these events can be captured by developers through event handlers, or methods that track events.
 If you have ever used an onclick/onClick method you have made an event handler.
 While onclick is often used for button click events, we are going to talk about onChange which is used to capture text in an input field.
 Inputs are an HMTL/JSX tag

         * Google "JavaScript inputs", select "HTML Input Types - W3Schools"